mcclure/emily/doc/build.md

 - containers -- I use 0.9, installed via opam
 - fileutils -- I use 0.4.4, installed via opam
 - ppx_getenv -- I use 1.1, installed via opam
-- ppx_const -- I am currently using a local branch on my github account for this
+- ppx_const -- I use 1.0, installed via opam

 You should be able to just install ocaml and opam from your package manager, and then run `opam install ocamlfind sedlex containers`.